palzhj/u4FCPv2/README.md

     <figcaption><em>A backplane topology for one MicroTCA.4 system</em></figcaption>
 </figure>

-Thr figure above shows one possible [backplane topology for the MicroTCA.4 system](https://schroff.nvent.com/en-us/products/enc11850-027).
+The figure above shows one possible [backplane topology for the MicroTCA.4 system](https://schroff.nvent.com/en-us/products/enc11850-027).
 The functional definition of the port is project-specific, and depends heavily on the MCH selection.
 Generally speaking, port 0 is reserved for GbE, port 4\~7 are reserved for PCI-Express.
 The u4FCP connects the GTHs to port 0\~15 on chassis backplane.
 Taking advantage of the flexibility of the FPGA, the u4FCP gives users the possibility of implementing various other high-speed protocols besides PCI-Express.
 The u4FCP connects the MLVDS transceivers to port 17\~20, which can be used as customized clock, trigger and interlock.

 Moreover, u4FCP connects 16 GTHs and 4 GTYs to RTM to further improve scalability.